Trey D.: Career

 McGuffey started working as the manager of a TCBY store before he got his record deal after Kevin invited him down to Orlando for a visit.
 When he got down there, he auditioned for Transcontinental Records and got a record deal.
 While perfecting his act, Keith worked and toured Europe for the Backstreet Boys in 1995 as a bodyguard and worked as a recording artist in the 1990s under his stage name Trey D. As Trey D., he opened up for the Backstreet Boys and NSYNC on some of their first tours.
 He wrote and performed all of his own songs, including his singles, which were very successful in Europe and Asia.
-He even wrote AJ's rap on the band's hit single Get Down (You're the One for Me) and Get Wild for Aaron Carter.
+He even wrote AJ's rap on the group's hit single "Get Down (You're the One for Me)" and "Get Wild" for Aaron Carter.
 He once lived in Germany and considers it his second home.

 Singing

 Apart from his solo career and songwriting contributions, he also provided vocals for Centory's "Girl You Know It's True".
-His first solo single was "Higher and Higher", followed by "Mirror Mirror", which was written by him and Gary Carolla (who also did the remixes) and mixed in Orlando, Florida.
+Trey D.'s first solo single was "Higher and Higher", followed by "Mirror Mirror", which was written by him and Gary Carolla (who also did the remixes) and mixed in Orlando, Florida.
 The additional vocals were done by Shawn Fisher.
 The single was co-produced by Johnny Wright and Gary Carolla.

 His third single was "Can't Wait Until Tomorrow".
 In 1999, Trey D. released a self-titled album under Edel Records.

 Post-singing career

-After touring the world and the US as an opening act for both the Backstreet Boys and 'N Sync, McGuffey decided to stop being an entertainer and become a player behind the scenes.
+After touring the world and the US as an opening act for both the Backstreet Boys and NSYNC, McGuffey decided to stop being an entertainer and become a player behind the scenes.
 He created two songs that the Backstreet Boys recorded and released on their album Black & Blue: "More Than That" and "Shining Star".
 He has a joint venture with Sony/ATV in New York that allows him to develop the careers of aspiring songwriters (Shakertown Music Publishing) and is also a founding partner in Avenue 3 Music, a production company that prepares artists for recording deals.
 McGuffey is currently writing and producing songs for various artists, as well as recording and developing local talent in Louisville.

 McGuffey and his longtime friend, Kevin Richardson, wanted to give back to their home state and surrounding areas and provide aspiring artists, musicians, songwriters, producers and engineers the foundation and necessary tools that are essential to success in the music industry.
 This dream led them to create The Music Workshop, a comprehensive company that would educate and guide aspiring musical artists through workshops, personal consulting, and professional demo recording.